mydenworld/WA_chat_export/README.md

 # WA_chat_export
     This is a advanced python program to save your time.
-This is used to sort out messages sent by particular members in a whatsapp chat export file this will be useful if you find a whatsapp group messy and could not find important messages
+    This is used to sort out messages sent by particular members in a whatsapp chat export file It will be useful if you find a whatsapp group messy and could not find important messages

 instructions:
 =============